Wild Petunia, Fringeleaf Wild Petunia, Hairy Ruellia, Low Wild Petunia, Prarie Petunia

 Ruellia humilis Nutt. is the correct and accepted scientific name for the Wild Petunia.
 It was named and described by Thomas Nuttall in Transactions of the American Philosophical Society in 1835.

 The genus, Ruellia Plum. ex L. was described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
 He cited Charles Plumier in his descriptions and possibly named the genus.

-Plants of the World by Kew lists 360 species in the Ruellia genus (as of 8-3-21 when this page was last updated).
+As of 12-20-21 when this page was last updated, Plants of the World by Kew lists 357 species in the Ruellia genus.
 It is a member of the plant family Acanthaceae with 206 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.